Deepgreen-studio/EHx-Donate/readme.txt

 Yes, the plugin is ideal for membership websites.
 It supports custom fields, role assignment, and robust validation.

 = Is the plugin compatible with multilingual sites? = Yes, the plugin is translation-ready.
-Use the `ehx-member` text domain to translate the plugin into your preferred language.
+Use the `ehx-donate` text domain to translate the plugin into your preferred language.

 = How do I handle errors during form submission? =
 The plugin includes built-in error handling.
 If validation fails, error messages will be displayed to the user.